 When a user configures a code component, the data in the manifest file filters the available components so that only valid components for the context are available for configuration.
 The properties defined in the manifest file for a component are rendered as configuration columns so that the user configuring the component can specify the values.
 These property values are then available to the component at runtime.
 More information: Manifest schema reference

 Code components are implemented using TypeScript.
 Each code component must include an object that implements the methods described in the code component interface.
-The CLI will auto-generate an
+The Power Platform CLI will auto-generate an

 index.ts file that includes stubbed implementations for these methods.
-This file is auto-generated via CLI tooling with main stub methods.
+This file is auto-generated using the pac pcf init command with main stub methods.

 The object implements the following methods: